verhas/javageci/TUTORIAL_USE.md

     - Register the generators you want to use on those source files with `register()`
     - Start the code generation process by calling `generate()`
 2. In your sources: <br/>
-    - Use the @Geci annotation with the mnemonic of the generator you want to use.
+    - Use the `@Geci` annotation with the mnemonic of the generator you want to use.
     - Or add an editor-fold segment with the mnemonic as the id.

-If we run out unit test now, it will say:
+If we run our unit test now, it will say:
 <br/>
 *Geci modified source code.
 Please compile and test again.*
 <br/>